amilworks/economist_graph/README.md

 ![Economist](https://cloud.githubusercontent.com/assets/22850980/24850224/0dedd2e8-1d84-11e7-88e6-4137b3f662fb.jpg)

 When I first looked at this graph, I knew plotting the data was going to be easy.
-I see a scatter plot layered on an $R^2$ line.
+I see a scatter plot layered on a line.
+Easy, right?
+Well, kind of.
+In this project, we will try to get as close as we can to the actual output from _The Economist_ using the ggplot library.